Is Coconut Water Good for Diarrhea? ORS, Safety & Recovery Guide

 - Contains small amounts of magnesium and phosphorus that support cellular recovery

-According to Mool Health's gut health team, coconut water is best understood as a comfort fluid that supports recovery, not a clinical intervention that treats dehydration.
+According to Mool Health's gut health team, coconut water is best understood as a comfort fluid that supports recovery , not a clinical intervention that treats dehydration.

 Is Coconut Water Good for Loose Motions?
-Honest Comparison With ORS and Home Remedies
+Honest Comparison

 No home fluid matches WHO-ORS for active diarrhea with dehydration risk.
-Among supportive drinks, fresh coconut water ranks ahead of sports drinks and fruit juice, but still sits well below ORS in rehydration strength.
+Among supportive drinks, fresh coconut water ranks ahead of sports drinks and fruit juice , but still sits well below ORS in rehydration strength.

 | Fluid | Rehydration Strength | Electrolyte Balance | Best For | Key Limitation |